What is the carpet installation process?

 Sweep and if possible vaccuum the floor.

-to assist you, remove the doors in order for them to not be an absticle to the laying process.
+To assist you, remove the doors in order for them to not be an abstacle to the laying process.

 If it is a timber floor, check for protruding nails and hammer them home, blobs of plaster, scrap them away.
 If left they will be felt underfoot when you walk over the carpet